Farama-Foundation/ViZDoom/docs/environments/default.md

 needs to pick them up.
 The episode finishes after the player's death or on timeout.

-There is more advance version of this scenario called HEALTH GATHERING SUPREME, that makes map layout more complex.
+There is a more advanced version of this scenario called HEALTH GATHERING SUPREME, which has a more complex map layout.
+It also spawns poison pickups alongside the medkits.
+Picking up poison inflicts 30 damage.

 | Doom assets | Freedoom assets |
 | --- | --- |